danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 The `Given` keyword is used to set up the initial state for your scenario.
 This might mean creating test data, configuring the environment, or ensuring the application is in a known state before the user takes any actions.

-Here’s what the step definitions for the above scenario might look like:
+Here's what the step definitions for the above scenario might look like:

 ```ruby
 # features/step_definitions/authentication_steps.rb